Karina W. Davidson: Research Focus

+Awards and memberships

 Davidson has won numerous awards and accolades for research, teaching, and mentoring, including a Distinguished Teaching award from the University of Alabama Arts and Science School, a Distinguished Service Award and a Distinguished Science Award from the Society for Behavioral Medicine, a Career Service Award from the Health Psychology Division of the American Psychological Association, a European Health Psychology Fellow award, and, most recently, the Columbia University Medical Center/Irving Institute Mentor of the Year.

-Memberships

 Davidson has served the professional bodies in her field at the highest levels, as President of the Health Psychology Division of the American Psychological Association, and as President of the Academy of Behavioral Medicine Research.
 She is also a serving member of the United States Preventative Services Task Force and is currently the Chair of the National Heart, Lung and Blood Institute (NHLBI) joint Council-Board of External Experts Strategic Planning Committee.
+She was elected to the National Academy of Medicine in 2023 and inducted in 2024.